aristanetworks/avd/ansible_collections/arista/avd/docs/how-to/tower-integration.md

 ![AWX create project](../_media/awx-create-project-venv.png)

-This project will be used for 2 things:
+This project will be used for two things:

 - Get our inventory and all attached variables.
 - Get our playbooks to run in AWX.

 ### Create Inventory resource

 Next action is to create an inventory in AWX.
-It is a 2 step actions:
+This requires two additional steps:

 #### Create Inventory